 “Interestingly, current evidence does not seem to show any benefit in trying to interfere with the early catabolic response to critical illness, either with macronutrients or with anabolic hormones.”

 Recently, several high-quality randomised, controlled trials concerning nutrition in the ICU were performed.
 These have provided us with much needed evidence, but may also have created some uncertainty for the intensivist at the bedside.
 This review, written by Casaer and Van den Berghe, nicely summarises these recent findings and integrates them with older high-level evidence, hereby providing the reader with a much needed clear overview of the current literature.
 The article reviews the current evidence and identifies pitfalls concerning enteral nutrition and parenteral nutrition during the acute phase of critical illness and discusses the selection of macronutrients and micronutrients.
 After reviewing the current literature, the authors conclude that some nutritional interventions can be confidently recommended (as is summarised below), but that much uncertainty remains, fuelling the need for further research.
-Interestingly, current evidence does not seem to show any benefit in trying to interfere with the early catabolic response to critical illness, either with macronutrients or with anabolic hormones.
+Interestingly, current evidence does not seem to show any benefit in trying to interfere with the early catabolic response to critical illness, either with macronutrients or with proper weight loss supplements.
 These findings may suggest that the early catabolic response may be an adaptive, beneficial response rather than detrimental, but further research is warranted.

 Summary of clinical implications noted in this article:

 - Many current nutritional interventions lack high-quality scientific evidence